balantaim/SimpleExample-Spring-JPA-Hibernate-MySQL-CRUD/README.md

 Useful tools(optional):
 1. MySQL Workbench user interface tool URL: [MySQL Workbench](https://dev.mysql.com/downloads/workbench)
 2. Multiple DB user interface tool URL: [DBever - Universal Database Tool](https://dbeaver.io/download)

+Project setup:

+1. Install MySQL Server;
+2. Install Java 17+ LTS
+3. Create new user in the DB with all privilegies by run this script in the MySQL Workbench:

+	-- Now create user with all privileges
+	CREATE USER 'springuser'@'localhost' IDENTIFIED BY 'springuser';

+	GRANT ALL PRIVILEGES ON * . * TO 'springuser'@'localhost';

+4. Connect to the DB with the new user "springuser"
+5. Before running the project change configuration "spring.jpa.hibernate.ddl-auto=update"
+6. Run the project and have fun